stororokw/stororokw.github.io/content/posts/marschner-hair.md

 ### Visual Comparison to Photographs

 A useful technique in computer graphics is to visually compare a rendered image to a photograph, which is used as the ground truth to see how well the model can replicate the observed visual characteristics.
-The most well known example of this is the [Cornell box](https://en.wikipedia.org/wiki/Cornell_box).
+The most well known example of this is the [Cornell Box](https://en.wikipedia.org/wiki/Cornell_box).

 In the figure below the photographs are used as the ground truth to evaluate the hair scattering model for various camera angles of the hair sample.
 The rendering is shown on the left and the photograph on the right for each camera view.

-While the model is not able to capture the extremely glossy and glinty textured appearance of the black hair sample I believe that it has been able to represent the general appearance of hair fairly well.
-Other short commings include the lack of multiple scattering, which is required to represent light colored hair.
+While the model is not able to capture the extremely glossy and glinty textured appearance of the black hair sample I believe that it has been able to represent the general appearance of hair particularly well.
+Other shortcomings include the lack of multiple scattering, which is required to represent light colored hair.

-In conclusion Marschner's hair scattering model that is able to capture the main characteristics of hair including the transmission of light through the hair fibers, the primary and secondary specular highlights, and to some extent the glints of the hair caused by the cylindrical geometry of the hair fiber.
+In conclusion Marschner's hair scattering model is able to capture some of the main characteristics of hair including the transmission of light through the hair fibers, the primary and secondary specular highlights, and to some extent the glints of the hair caused by the cylindrical geometry of the hair fiber focusing the light.

 {{<figure src="marschner-hair-preview-black.png" caption="A comparison between realtime hair shading using the Marschner model + dual scattering, and reference photos from {{<cite Karis2016>}}" align="center" width="800px" loading="lazy"/>}}